tbeck/sandbox/src/_recipes/six-corner-sling.md

 bartender:
 description: >-
-  This drink is a riff on the Bittered Gin Sling found in Eric Felton’s 'How’s Your Drink'.
+  This drink is a riff on the Bittered Gin Sling found in Eric Felton’s 'How’s Your Drink?'.
 This is one of the first cocktail's Ira was really proud of and is still a Bittercube favorite.
 ingredients:
   - name: Fresh lemon juice